Fresh blueberries and creamy blueberry yogurt give this Blueberry Yogurt Cake a deliciously moist texture, full of blueberry flavor!

 A slice of blueberry yogurt cake on a white plate.
 A dish of blueberries rest in the background.

-It’s no secret that I like fruit.
-Peaches, strawberries, raspberries…they’ve all made their way onto Pumpkin ‘N Spice for some delicious summer recipes.
-I love baking with fresh fruit anytime of the year, but during the summer, it’s a must for me.
+It’s no secret that I love fruit.
+Peaches, strawberries, raspberries… they’ve all made their way onto Pumpkin ‘N Spice in some delicious summer recipes.
+I enjoy baking with fresh fruit year-round, but in the summer, it’s an absolute must.

-Since I visit my local farmer’s market just about every weekend, I have no excuse as to why I can’t bake with some ripe and delicious produce.
-But one fruit that I haven’t baked with this season is blueberries.
+Since I visit my local farmer’s market nearly every weekend, I always have access to fresh, ripe produce.
+But one fruit I hadn’t baked with this season?
+Blueberries.
 Well, that’s about to change, friends!

-After debating on whether I wanted to make muffins, bread, or cupcakes, I finally decided on cake.
-Blueberry Yogurt Cake!
-The name just about says it all.
+After going back and forth between muffins, bread, or cupcakes, I finally landed on cake.
+Blueberry Yogurt Cake, to be exact—and the name says it all.
 It’s pure blueberry bliss!

-The juicy blueberries give this cake a bright pop of color and burst into your mouth with tons of flavor.
-Adding in blueberry Greek yogurt, instead of plain yogurt, gives the cake even more blueberry goodness.
-This cake stays moist for days and slices well, too.
+The juicy blueberries add a bright pop of color and burst with flavor in every bite.
+And by using blueberry Greek yogurt instead of plain, this cake gets an extra boost of berry goodness.
+Best of all, it stays moist for days and slices beautifully.

 The verdict?
-Blueberry-amazingness!
-Seriously, this cake is so good.
-The hubster and I nearly inhaled it within two days, it was just that delicious!
-I’ve had several requests to make this blueberry bundt cake recipe again, so of course, I eagerly accepted.
-After all, what’s not to like about it?
+Blueberry amazingness.
+Seriously, this cake was so good that the hubster and I practically inhaled it in two days.
+It was that delicious!
+I’ve already had several requests to make it again—and of course, I happily agreed.
+Who could resist?

 A lemon blueberry yogurt cake on a cake stand.